tilt-dev/tilt.build/docs/accessing_resource_endpoints.md

 ---
-title: Accessing your resource on localhost
+title: Accessing your resource with endpoints
 layout: docs
 ---